Javeed-Pasha/Bike-usage-analytics-project/README.md

 ### 12. Copy Service Account Key
-Copy your service account key contents to below file

-		mkdir -p /home/gcp/.gc/
-		touch /home/gcp/.gc/my-creds.json

- manually copy  YOUR_GCP_CREDENTIALS.json  to  ~/.gc/my-creds.json on new GCP VM .
+Manually Copy your service account key json contents created in step 3 to  ~/.gc/my-creds.json on new GCP VM .

 ### Running the Code

 1. To begin, navigate to the directory `cd ~/mage` in your terminal.
 Then, start the Docker containers `docker-compose up -d`.
 2. Ensure that you configure port forwarding in VS Code for ports 6789 and 5432.
 3. Now, you can access the Mage application at http://localhost:6789/.
-4. Edit the pipeline named **DataPipeline_mibici** and goto block named **create_spark_session** and replace the variablesmentioned below and save.
+4. Modify the **create_spark_session** block within the **DataPipeline_mibici** pipeline.
+Replace the variables listed below with the variables defined in step 7(1).

 		bucket_name='REPLACE_WITH_GCP_BUCKETNAME'
 		project_id = 'REPLACE_WITH_GCP_PROJECT_ID'